 Identification and characterization of methylation haplotype blocks.
 To investigate the co-methylation status of adjacent CpG sites along single DNA molecules, we extended the concept of genetic linkage disequilibrium3,4 and the r2 metric to quantify the degree of coupled CpG methylation among different DNA molecules of the same samples.
 CpG methylation status of multiple CpG sites in single- or paired-end Illumina sequencing reads were extracted to form methylation haplotypes, and pairwise “linkage disequilibrium” of CpG methylation r2 was calculated from the fractions of different methylation haplotypes (see Methods).

 We started with 51 sets of published WGBS data from human primary tissues12,13, as well as the H1 human embryonic stem cells, in vitro derived progenitors14 and human cancer cell line15,16.
 We also included an in-house generated WGBS dataset from 10 adult tissues of one human donor.
 Across these 61 samples (>2000x combined genome coverage) we identified a total of ~ 55 billion methylation haplotype informative reads that cover 58.2% of autosomal CpGs.
 The uncovered CpG sites were either in regions with low mappability, or CpG sparse regions where there are too few CpG sites within Illumina read pairs for deriving informative haplotypes.
 We partitioned the human genome into blocks of tightly coupled CpG methylation sites, which we called methylation haplotype blocks (MHBs, Figure 1b), using a r2 cutoff of 0.5.
 Similar to the partitioning of genetic haplotype blocks, slightly different cutoff values, such as 0.3 or 0.7, resulted in only minor quantitative differences in the block size and number without affecting the global pattern (data not shown).
 We identified 147,888 MHBs at the average size of 95bp and minimum 3 CpGs per block, which represents ~0.5% of the human genome that tends to be tightly co-regulated on the epigenetic status at the level of single DNA molecules (Supplementary Table 1, Supplementary Figure 1a,b).
 The majority of CpG sites within the same MHBs are near perfectly coupled (r2 ~1.0) regardless of the sample type.
-We found that methylation LD extends further along the DNA in stem cells and progenitors, compared with normal adult tissue, both in the fraction of tightly coupled CpG pairs (94.8% versus 91.2%, P-value<2.6x10-16), and the over-representation of partially coupled CpG pairs that are over 100 bp apart while the linkage was slightly decayed in primary cancer dataset (87.8%, mixture of CRC and LC) and the result was validated by another independent WGBS data from kidney cancer17 (Figure 1c, Supplementary Figure 2).
-Although the WGBS data came from different laboratories that might have batch technical differences, the decay of methylation LD over CpG distance is consistent with our previous observations on a smaller dataset with 2,020 CpG islands4 for culture cell lines and another previous report18.
-Interestingly, in tumor samples, we observed a reduction of perfectly coupled CpG pairs, which could be related to the pattern of discordant methylation recently reported in variable methylation regions (VMR)2,19.
+We found that the fraction of tightly coupled CpG pairs (r2 > 0.9, Figure 1c) was slightly decayed from stem and progenitor cells (94.8%, mostly cultured cells) to somatic cells (91.2%, mixture of primary adult tissues) to cancer cells (87.8%, mixture of CRC tissues and LC cell lines).
+The loss of LD in cancer cells was validated by another independent WGBS data from primary kidney cancer tissues17 (Supplementary Figure 2).
+Although the WGBS data came from different laboratories that might have batch technical differences, we found that that methylation LD extends further over CpG distance in stem and progenitor cells, which is consistent with our previous observations on 2,020 CpG islands4 for culture cell lines and with another previous report18.
+Interestingly, in cancer samples, we observed a reduction of perfectly coupled CpG pairs, which could be related to the pattern of discordant methylation recently reported in variable methylation regions (VMR)2,19.
 The cancer-specific decayed MHBs were enriched for cancer related pathways and functions (Supplementary Table 2).
-Nonetheless, the majority of MHBs in cancers still contains tightly co-methylated CpGs (87.8%), allowing us to harness the pattern for detecting tumor in plasma (see below).
+Nonetheless, the majority of MHBs in cancers still contains tightly coupled CpGs (87.8%), allowing us to harness the pattern for detecting tumor in plasma (see below).
+We further validated the co-methylation of these MHBs in 101 ENCODE RRBS datasets and 637 TCGA Illumina 450k methylation array datasets (see Supplementary Note, Supplementary Figure 3).